Policies

 All Ballet classes: White fitted tee shirt tucked in, black long tights or long black bike shorts, dance belt, black or white leather or canvas ballet flat shoes.
 White or black socks, suspenders, optional.

-Jazz/Musical Theatre: Any color fitted tee shirt, tucked in, long black bike shorts or black jazz pants, black socks, black jazz shoes.
+Jazz/Musical Theatre: Aqua tee shirt (logo wear or plain), tucked in, long black bike shorts or black jazz pants, black socks, black jazz shoes.

-Tap: Any color fitted tee shirt, long black bike shorts or black jazz pants,black socks, black tap shoes.
+Tap: Aqua tee shirt (logo wear or plain), long black bike shorts or black jazz pants, black socks, black tap shoes.

 Please note: Shoes must be sewn completely.
 Tights should be in good repair and free of excessive runs or holes.
 Tight fitting sweaters and leg warmers are permitted during barre work and warm up.
 No large jewelry Hair accessories are fine, as long as they do not interfere with turning or jumping.